redFrik/udk18-Discrete_Structures/udk171207/README.md

 };
 )

-//now try loading different soundfiles (at the top of this example)
+//now try loading different soundfiles (at the top of this page)

 //or try recording from internal microphone like last week...
 (